d3ska/d3ska.github.io/_posts/2022-10-24-inversion-of-control-and-the-dependency-injection.md

     If there is no constructor or setter method to inject the Item bean, the container will use reflection to inject our desire dependency.
     It's not recommended to use this approach because of following reasons:
     * It's bound us highly with Spring framework
-    * This is done by reflection, which is costlier than constructor-based or setter-based injection and is also a reason for first point.
+    * This is done by reflection, which violate a Java, and it is costlier than constructor-based or setter-based injection and is also a reason for first point.
+    * It's harder to test.
+    * Fields can not be final as final field has to be initialized through constructor, but Field-Based Injection is performed after constructing an object.
     * It's easy to add more and more dependencies, especially when using this approach and violate SRP.
 Constructor/setter-based injections would make us think earlier that we have too many dependencies.

+##### Spring Constructor Injection: Why is it the recommended approach to Dependency Injection?

 ##### Recommended and used articles: